underlay/tasl.io/content/docs/schemas.md

 - a [coproduct type](/docs/coproducts)
 - a [reference type](/docs/references)

 Two of these - products and coproducts - are composite, meaning they're composed of other types.
-Literals, URIs, and references are all primitive types
+Literals, URIs, and references are all primitive types.

 ![a digram of a schema including two classes, a composite type, and a reference type](/images/schema.png)

+You can think of a schema as a forest of trees - each root is a class, and is attached to a tree of nested composite types all ending in leaf primitive types.
+References are a little special, since they point to other classes in the same schema (ie leaves that point to other roots).

-In tasl, we declare classes using the `class` keyword, followed by its key and a type expression.
-Here, we declare a class with a key `ex:Thing` and a type `{}`.
+In tasl, we declare classes using the `class` keyword.
+Here's a schema with one class with a key `ex:Thing` and a type `{}`.

 ```tasl
 namespace ex http://example.com/